The 2019 Update

 I’ll follow the format of last year’s post with activities related to Research coming first followed by Service activities.
 I am leaving off my personal projects as of now, like last year, though I may decide to elucidate them at some point in the future.

 I have expanded my research focus slightly, in the past year.
 A quick glance at my CV will still show a strong focus on nuclear reactions, though I have also turned my attention to investigating various functionals as well.
 The 2018 tensor interaction study I was involved in with Lu Guo and Sait Umar was my first foray into these sorts of questions and we found some interesting results.
-So interesting, in fact, that we've followed it up with more analysis and looking at some different nuclear systems in a recent article that has been submitted for publication.
-In the same vein of those projects, I've also implemented a version of the quark-meson-coupling energy density functional in a development code.
-This remains unpublished, but I'm hoping I can open source these implementations before too long after I clean up the code base and put in the most recent QMC functional.
+So interesting, in fact, that we’ve followed it up with more analysis and looking at some different nuclear systems in a recent article.
+In the same vein of those projects, I’ve also implemented a version of the quark-meson-coupling energy density functional in a development code.
+This remains unpublished, but I’m hoping I can open source these implementations before too long after I clean up the code base and put in the most recent QMC functional.

 In fact, a good portion of the last year has been in extending our computational abilities beyond the standard optimizations that I typically play with.
 Since many of these lie in my to-do pile, I’ll let them rest peacefully until it’s their time to shine.
 Moving in parallel with those projects, however, has been the application focused studies investigating quasifission and fusion for specific systems.
 The quasifission paper in particular was a compuational feat in itself, with 148 full TDHF calculations being required to fully investigate the 48Ca + 249Bk system.
 The tools I built to automate much of the data processing and figure production made my life so much easier and I’m already using them a bit in another multinucleon transfer paper that is in preparation.
 Here’s hoping my computers get a rest soon and I can start analyzing those results.